-Block rotations primarily occur in hospital settings.
+Inpatient experiences primarily occur in hospital settings.
 These experiences allow for training with acutely ill, hospitalized patients in numerous disciplines.
 They also provide for experience in obstetrics, surgery and anesthesia.
 Students will often work with interdisciplinary teams and residency teams in these settings.

 - Introduction to Diagnostic Imaging

 No. of weeks

 Clerkship Education Day

 Clerkship Education Day is held each Friday afternoon from 1:30 to 5 p.m.
 This time is dedicated to group learning activities, case conferences, reflections and other core curricula.

 Students are required to participate in two core weeks at our North Campus in Scranton to emphasize preparation for residency.

 The learning objectives of all third-year clerkships are based on the general MD Curriculum Program Objectives that have been established by Geisinger Commonwealth.
 These include:

 - Medical knowledge: Students must demonstrate understanding of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, and the application of this knowledge to the care of patients.
 Students must demonstrate appropriate depth of knowledge about the presentation and management of illness and the evidence-based knowledge that is the foundation of patient care.